 Prior to joining the faculty, Professor Hong owned her own firm with offices in California and Oregon.
 In private practice, Professor Hong prepared nearly 100 actions in the Ninth Circuit Court of Appeals, representing non-citizens in asylum, removal defense, and citizenship claims and criminal defendants accused of white collar crimes, violent felonies, and drug-related offenses.
 In the California courts, she prepared nearly 50 state criminal appeals, which included clients who had been convicted of serious felonies and those on death row.

-Among her published decisions, Professor Hong prevailed in Ridore v.
+Among her 19 published decisions, Professor Hong prevailed in Ridore v.
 Holder, 696 F.3d 907 (9th Cir.
-2012), which established that BIA must apply its clear error standard to review factual findings, that Matter of J-E- may be rebutted with contemporary evidence, and that government acquiescence may be inferred when a foreign government has a policy to subject U.S. criminal deportees to indefinite detention in deplorable prison conditions.
-Moreover, she prevailed in Tyson v.
+2012), which established CAT eligibility for U.S. criminal deportees in Haiti subject to indefinite detention; Tyson v.
 Holder, 670 F.3d.
 1015 (9th Cir.
 2012), which held that the protections of INS v.
-St. Cyr, 533 U.S. 289 (2001) are not limited to the plea context and may be available to non-citizens who were tried by stipulated facts.
+St. Cyr, 533 U.S. 289 (2001) are not limited to the plea context and may be available to non-citizens who were tried by stipulated facts; and Carillo-Jaime v.
+Holder, 572 F.3d 747 (9th Cir.
+2009), which established that California's theft statute was overbroad as an aggravated felony.

 Before entering private practice, she clerked for the Honorable Jeremy Fogel, U.S. District Court of the Northern District of California and the Honorable Sidney Thomas, Ninth Circuit Court of Appeals.